The UK’s departure from the EU brought into place new requirements for individuals who wish to come to the UK to study.

 Alternatively, EU students (including non- EU EEA and Swiss nationals) who have established UK residency by 31 December 2020 will need to apply under the EU Settlement Scheme by 30th June 2021 to protect their UK residency.
 We recommend an application is made as soon as possible.

 Irish nationals do not need to apply for permission to enter or remain in the UK nor need to apply under the EU Settlement Scheme.

 EU Settlement Scheme

-Depending on how long your residency has been, a settlement application can result in two possible outcomes - pre-settled status (giving the right to be here for a temporary period) or settled status which provides an enduring right to be in the UK.
+Depending on how long your UK residency has been, a settlement application can result in two possible outcomes - pre-settled status (giving the right to be here for a temporary period) or settled status which provides an enduring right to be in the UK.

 You will not need to choose which status to apply for; UKVI will assign one of these depending on the evidence available to them from other government databases such as Her Majesty’s Revenue and Customs (HMRC) as to how long you have been in the UK.

 UKVI will check their databases using a National Insurance number but if you don’t have a National Insurance number, you can obtain and provide alternative evidence including a letter of student enrolment downloadable from the Student Self-Service portal.

 For more information about the EU Settlement Scheme, see the UK Council of International Student Affairs (UKCISA) webpages.
 You can also view the UKVI guidance on settlement within the EU Settlement guidance and to start your application, visit Applying to the EU Settlement Scheme